sosy-lab/cpachecker/doc/ReportTemplateStyleGuide.md

 - Indent by 2 spaces at a time.Don’t use tabs or mix tabs and spaces for indentation.

-- Use only lowercase.All code has to be lowercase: This applies to HTML element names, attributes, attribute values (unless text/CDATA), CSS selectors, properties, and property values (with the exception of strings).
+- Use only lowercase.
+All code has to be lowercase: This applies to HTML element names, attributes, attribute values (unless text/CDATA), CSS selectors, properties, and property values (with the exception of strings).

-- Remove trailing white spaces.Trailing white spaces are unnecessary and can complicate diffs.
+- Remove trailing white spaces.
+Trailing white spaces are unnecessary and can complicate diffs.

-- Use UTF-8 (no BOM).Make sure your editor uses UTF-8 as character encoding, without a byte order mark.Specify the encoding in HTML templates and documents via <meta charset="utf-8">.
+- Use UTF-8 (no BOM).
+Make sure your editor uses UTF-8 as character encoding, without a byte order mark.Specify the encoding in HTML templates and documents via <meta charset="utf-8">.
 Do not specify the encoding of style sheets as these assume UTF-8.

-- Explain code as needed, where possible.Use comments to explain code.
+- Explain code as needed, where possible.
+Use comments to explain code.

-- Use HTML5.HTML5 (HTML syntax) is preferred for all HTML documents: <!DOCTYPE html>
+- Use HTML5.
+HTML5 (HTML syntax) is preferred for all HTML documents: <!DOCTYPE html>

 - Use valid HTML code unless that is not possible due to otherwise unattainable performance goals regarding file size.